-Meeting Point: Arco da Porta Nova in Braga.
+Meeting Point: Arco da Porta Nova in Braga (circular itinerary).

 After meeting your guide, the walking tour in Braga begins with a tasting of Portuguese products.
 You will have the chance to meet local people.
 Explore the cultural sights of the city on foot, accompanied by an expert guide.

 Follow the lead of the food-obsessed Braga inhabitants and spend an afternoon hopping between bars and farmers’ markets on this 3 hours food tour in Braga!